javiergonzalezh/aLSI/README.md

 R-code to reproduce the experiment of the paper:

-'Asymmetric latent semantic indexing for gene expression experiments visualization' by Javier González, Alberto Muñoz and Gabriel Martos, 2015.
+Javier González, Alberto Muñoz and Gabriel Martos.
+Asymmetric latent semantic indexing for gene expression experiments visualization', 2015.